Navigating

 environment.

-It has been found in children from immigrant families that
+It has been found in children from immigrant families

-age level) - usually acquire the second language more quickly
+their age level) - usually acquire the second language more quickly

 and easily.
 The reverse is also true.
 The whole notion of bilingual